fin3ss3g0d/HookFinder/README.md

 ## Contributing

-To further the research of EDR, email a similar output of the program to `fin3ss3g0d@pm.me` in `.txt` format.
-A new folder will be added to this repository in the future logging hooks for various vendors based on contributions.
+To further the research of EDR, email a similar output of the program to `fin3ss3g0d@pm.me` in `.txt` format with a subject including `HookFinder` and the vendor name.
+Hook statistics based on vendor will be added to this repository in the future logging hooks for various vendors based on contributions.